 Management and Leadership Development - We continue to strengthen our leadership and management programmes to include EDI & AR awareness.
-The foundation of our programmes is our Values-Based Leadership Competencies, underpinned by Feminist Leadership Principles.
+The foundation of our programmes is our Values-Based Leadership Competencies, underpinned by Feminist Leadership and anti-racism principles.
+In our new management development toolkit a key theme in the Role Model module is exploring the role of a manager in driving and supporting equity, diversity and inclusion, especially in their day to day role in supporting their teams to deliver our vision and mission.